RogueGuardian/AlgorithmArchive/README.md

     - Anything beyond these should be noted and a consensus will be determined

 ## READMEs
-- Must have be organized with Name, Setup, Input, Output, and Pseudocode
+- Must have be organized with Name, Setup, Input, Output, Pseudocode, and Runtime
 - Name is Level 1
 - Setup is Level 2, Input and Output are under Setup
 - Pseudocode is Level 2, If there is a recursive pseudocde, there must also be non-recursive pseudocode unless specified for true simplicity
 - Pseudocode must contain `signature: function(a, b, c, ...)`
+- Runtime is Level 2
 - Worst, Avg, Best runtimes of algorithm (O, Theta, Omega) should also be listed when applicable

 ## Organization